 Although offered daily most of the year, reservations are still needed for the tours.
 Make them as far in advance as possible because tours can sell out, especially during peak visitor times.

-- Blue Grass Tours.
-(859-252-5744).
+- Blue Grass Tours (859-252-5744).
 Two tours daily at 9:00 a.m. and 1:30 p.m.
 Monday through Saturday, and 1:30 on Sunday, spring through fall, with a minimum of four guests.
-Tours last about three hours and include a stop at a local horse farm, Keeneland Race Course, and other points of interest.
+Tours last about three hours and include a stop at a local horse farm, Keeneland, and other points of interest.
 Pick-ups available at several hotels. $40; $25 for ages 12 and under.
 Call for information about longer tours like "Horses, Hooch and History" which includes a box lunch and at stop at a distillery.

-- Thoroughbred Heritage Horse Farm Tours.
-(859-260-8687).
-Tours offered daily at 8:30 a.m. and 12:30 p.m. year-round departing primarily from the Embassy Suites.
-This three plus hour tour includes a drive by Calumet, a tour of Keeneland Race Track, an up-close personal encounter with Thoroughbreds and points of interest from the movies Seabiscuit, Dreamer and Secretariat. $40 (higher in winter).
+- Thoroughbred Heritage Horse Farm Tours (859-260-8687).
+Tours offered daily at 8:30 a.m. and 12:30 p.m. year-round, departing primarily from the Embassy Suites.
+This three plus hour tour includes a drive by Calumet, a tour of Keeneland, an up-close encounter with Thoroughbreds, and points of interest from the movies Seabiscuit, Dreamer and Secretariat. $40 (higher in winter).
 Children 12 and under are $28.

-If you like to travel at your own pace, have specific farms, horses and attractions you want to see or want the added allure of “insider” knowledge and access, hire a private guide for a custom tour.
+If you like to travel at your own pace, have specific farms, horses and attractions you want to see or want inside knowledge and access, hire a private guide for a custom tour.

-Here are companies that offer private guides for custom tours.
-All are friendly and knowledgeable.
-A good way to choose one is to call in advance of your visit to discuss possible itineraries and rates and to get a sense of which guide’s personality and tour style might best complement your own.
+Lexington has plenty of local companies who offer friendly, knowledgeable private guides for custom tours.
+Give them a call in advance of your visit to discuss possible itineraries and rates and get a sense of which guide’s personality and tour style might best complement your own.

 - Lexington in Touch, Inc. (859) 224-4226